AusDTO/dta-website/pages/standard/meeting-standard/training.md

 ## Get in touch

-If you have any questions about training for the Digital Service Standard, please email the Standard team at mailto:standard@digital.gov.au
+If you have any questions about training for the Digital Service Standard, please email the Standard team at [standard@digital.gov.au](mailto:standard@digital.gov.au)